Parry-Parry/networkNotes/ns.md

 _Example: 802.11b Wi-Fi uses spread spectrum using several frequencies centred at either 2.4 GHz or 5 GHz_

+_Spread spectrum_ : Changing the carrier frequency several times per second to avoid obstacles at a particular range

 **Physical Link Characteristics and Limitations**

 - Real-world network links are imperfect, and subject to noise